 In general, in the event of divorce, separation from bed and board or annulment of marriage, your former spouse loses his or her right to receive a benefit following your death.
 Because each situation is different, contact the plan administrator for more information.

 Joint and survivor pension

-If you are retired and your spouse was entitled to a joint and survivor pension, several choices may be available to you, including to increase the amount of your pension.
+If you are retired and your former spouse was entitled to a joint and survivor pension, several choices may be available to you, including to increase the amount of your pension.
 Contact the plan administrator for more information.